xjmusic/xjmusic/README.md

     bin/dubworker

+Run a local **Eraseworker** on its default port 8086:

+    bin/eraseworker

 ## Release Java platform for deployment to AWS Elastic Beanstalk

 Release as a zip file (e.g. target/xj-release-2016.12.05-UTC.00.37.07.zip) containing the Procfile and shaded .JAR files required to run the application.